bitstar/batl/README.md

-BATL development tree
+BattlestarCoin development tree

-BATL is a PoS-based cryptocurrency.
+BattlestarCoin is a PoS-based cryptocurrency.